Kennahh/tp/docs/DeveloperGuide.md

 - File I/O failures: wrapped as `FileSystemException`, caught in commands or main loop so the app remains usable.
 - Empty GPA list: `computeGpa()` returns 0.0 and `list gpa` prints a helpful message.

-### Per-member enhancement write-ups (templates)

-Each member should document at least one enhancement implemented or planned.
-Use the template below, include 1+ page with diagrams where useful.
-Replace the placeholder name with your own and add more sections if needed.

 #### Member: <Your Name> — GPA Tracker core and persistence